Coronavirus: Weddings During Social Distancing? Join The Waiting Game…

 Dress fittings and alterations may be more of a challenge than normal during social distancing, so should be minimised.
 Keep fittings to a minimum by leaving them as close to the wedding date as your boutique advises.
 For more info on what to expect on your visit to the boutique, read our coronavirus bridalwear shopping guide.

 Will we have the flowers we planned?

 As social distancing isn’t possible in the close confines of a car, your wedding car company may be unable to take you to your wedding.
-If it is important that you arrive in style, you might need to rethink your transport options; a vintage bus, horse-drawn carriage, or stretch limousine may all allow for the distancing required between you and the driver.
+However, some have been ensuring that they are COVID-secure by adjusting the features of the vehicle.
+If you are unable to arrive by wedding car, but it is important that you arrive in style, you might need to rethink your transport options.
+For example, a vintage bus, horse-drawn carriage, or stretch limousine may allow for the distancing required between you and the driver.

 Should we be making adjustments to the day?

 Definitely!
 This is your chance to rewrite the etiquette book.

 - Formal receiving lines won’t happen – this is great news for many!

 - The group photo may need re-thinking; set up a background wall or photobooth and make a giant collage of individual photos instead.

 - You’ll need to allow for more space between tables.
 This may mean spilling out into additional function rooms, a marquee structure, or onto the lawn.